Dorfromantik

 Dorfromantik is a 2022 strategy puzzle video game developed and published by Toukana Interactive.
-In it, the player places a series of hexagonal tiles containing elements of a pastoral environment to create a landscape.
+The player places a series of hexagonal tiles containing elements of a pastoral environment to create a landscape.
 They earn points and additional tiles by connecting like sides of the tiles together, closing off fields, forests, and villages, and completing quests to make areas of contiguous regions.
 An additional creative mode allows the player to create their own landscapes.

-Dorfromantik was developed by four German and Swiss students in a game design master's program at HTW Berlin: Timo Falcke, Sandro Heuberger, Luca Langenberg, and Zwi Zausch.
+The game was developed by four German and Swiss students in a game design master's program at HTW Berlin: Timo Falcke, Sandro Heuberger, Luca Langenberg, and Zwi Zausch.
 They founded Toukana to create a peaceful, minimalist game, as they felt it may be their last chance to work together without other focuses.
 Dorfromantik was started as one of several small prototypes in early 2020, but garnered early notice after being included in an Itch.io game bundle and became the team's focus.
 The game's title is an older German word meaning "village romanticization", or a nostalgic feeling for the countryside, and the game itself was inspired by romanticist and impressionist landscape paintings and city-building games.

-The game was first released as an early access title in March 2021, which led to a spike in attention, as well as awards and nominations.
-After several updates, the full version was released for Windows in April 2022, and was followed by a Nintendo Switch port in September 2022 and ports for PlayStation and Xbox consoles in August 2025.
+Dorfromantik was first released as an early access title in March 2021, which led to a spike in attention, as well as awards and nominations.
+After several updates, the full version was released for Windows in April 2022, and was followed by a Nintendo Switch port in September 2022 and ports for PlayStation and Xbox consoles in August 2025 and macOS in June 2026.
 Critics gave the game positive reviews, especially for its aesthetics and design, but had mixed opinions on its depth of gameplay.
 A cooperative board game version was published by Pegasus Spiele as Dorfromantik: The Board Game in February 2023, which won that year's Spiel des Jahres award.
 It was followed by other versions of the board game, including a competitive two-player version, Dorfromantik: The Duel, in February 2024.